javascript-tutorial/en.javascript.info/5-animation/index.md

-# Анимация
+# Animation

-CSS анимации. Контроль над ними из JavaScript. Анимации на чистом JavaScript.
+CSS and JavaScript animations.